 Our teachers are talented in the arts of storytelling, music, singing, healthy (holistic) movement fine and practical arts and crafts.
 The enthusiasm and depth in their teaching of all subjects appeals to the child’s imagination and is the key ingredient in their learning.
-Teachers are committed to self-development and continual professional development, grounded in artistic practice and differentiated teaching, catering to diverse learning styles and to enable them to respond to the individual needs of each child.
+Teachers are committed to self-development and continual professional development, grounded in artistic practice and differentiated teaching, catering to diverse learning styles and enabling them to respond to the individual needs of each child.

-The ideal is that teachers remain with the class for 8 years, allowing for a relationship to mature and deepen over time allowing teachers to identify with their pupils’ needs, goals and potential for learning.
+The ideal is that teachers remain with the class for 8 years, allowing for a relationship to mature and deepen over time allowing teachers to identify with their pupils’ needs, goals, and potential for learning.

-At Alder Bridge we see teaching as mastery and mastery is a practice.
+At Alder Bridge, we see teaching as mastery and mastery is a practice.
 Quality teaching at Alder Bridge means creating the right environment for the child to flourish and develop a love for learning that can last a lifetime.